hph86/ghenga/doc/API.md

 The token needs to be submitted in the HTTP header `X-Auth-Token` for all requests to the API.

+### GET /login/info

+This endpoint can be called with a valid authentication token in the HTTP header.
+If the token is still valid, information about the current user and the remaining validity period is returned.
+The JSON body is the same as with `/login/token` endpoint.

 ## People

 This endpoint manages all entries for people in the database.
 People can be